unixorn/awesome-zsh-plugins/README.md

 - [brew (wintermi)](https://github.com/wintermi/zsh-brew) - Simple plugin for the [Homebrew](https://brew.sh/) Package Manager.
 - [brew (wolffaxn)](https://github.com/wolffaxn/brew-zsh-plugin) - Standalone plugin for the [Homebrew](https://brew.sh/) Package Manager.
 - [brew-switcher](https://github.com/fielding/zsh-brew-switcher) - Automatically switch between Homebrew installations based on the current active arch, arm64 or x86_64, on Apple Silicon Macs.
-- [browse-commit](https://github.com/adolfoabegg/browse-commit) - A plugin that lets you open any commit in your browser from the command line.
+- [browse-commit](https://github.com/adolfoabegg/browse-commit) - Lets you open any commit in your browser from the command line.
 - [bruse](https://github.com/aubreypwd/zsh-plugin-bruse) - Makes it easy to `brew link` different versions of packages.
 - [bumblebee](https://github.com/Niverton/zsh-bumblebee-plugin) - A plugin to toggle prepending `optirun` in the command line.
 - [bw](https://github.com/begris/bw-zsh-plugin) - Provides formatting options and easy access to credentials stored in [Bitwarden](https://bitwarden.com) via the Bitwarden [CLI](https://bitwarden.com/download/).
 The plugin tries to retrieve a valid session before each action, therefore an explicit login is not nescessary beforehand.